-Hawaii’s Kilauea Volcano Calms Down – For Now – But Scientists Are Unsure What Will Happen NExt
+Hawaii’s Kilauea Volcano Calms Down For Now, But Scientists Are Unsure What Will Happen Next

 Meanwhile, some 2,500 residents who formerly lived along the eastern slopes of the mountain have been evacuated, and it remains unclear when they will be allowed to return.
 At least 75 homes have been destroyed, and the molten lava has destroyed telephone and power lines.

 Perhaps surprisingly, as of this writing there have been no fatalities as a result of Kilauea’s most recent eruption, according to Fox News.
-Injuries have also been limited: one man lost a leg when a “lava bomb” – that is, a flying chunk of lava ejected from the volcano – hit his leg.
+Injuries have also been limited: one man lost a leg when a “lava bomb” — a flying chunk of lava ejected from the volcano — hit his leg.